sharduul/chalk/_posts/2017-9-22-javascript-quiz.md

 0 === false // false
 {% endhighlight %}

-It will return false.
+It will return `false`.
 But now, try this.

 {% highlight javascript %}
 !!0 === fales // true